-- g) Grant applications will be scored based on a scoring rubric.
-Applications scoring 80-100 will receive grant awards based on available funding.
+- 4) Project budget and project budget narrative (5 points).
+Project budget and project budget narrative review includes, but is not limited to, whether the applicant's detailed budget and justification for expenses is consistent with the proposed program objectives and activities; and - 5) Past experience on previous Department-funded HIV/AIDS related grants (20 points).
+Past experience review includes, but is not limited to, whether the applicant met the objectives of other Department-funded HIV/AIDS related program grants, including, but not limited to, previous Quality of Life grants and African-American AIDS Response Act grants.
+Applicants that have not received any prior Department HIV/AIDS program grant funding will be awarded the full 20 points. - h) Applications scoring 80-100 will receive grant awards based on available funding.
 Applications scoring 71-79 will require application revisions and may receive grant awards based on application revisions and available funding.
 Applications scoring 70 or below will not be considered for grant awards.
-Application revisions may include, but are not limited to, adjusting the budget or adjusting the scope of work. - h) The grant review will include specific objectives within each of the following criteria: - 1) Design and implementation of the grant project (e.g., target audience, summary, measurement strategies); - 2) Scope of Work Overall goals and objectives (e.g., alignment with grant guidelines, realistic goals, objectives fully and completely stated, and measurement tactics clearly articulated for each objective); - 3) Timeline (e.g., detailed, realistic, and feasible; anticipated obstacles described with strategies to overcome); and - 4) Budget detail and justification (e.g., complete and precise, likely to lead to accomplishment of objectives). - i) Applicants will be notified as to whether the grant application is approved, eligible for resubmission, or denied. - j) In addition to the scoring rubric, and based on the particular grant requirements, the Department may consider factors such as geographic need, the ability to serve special populations, and the grantee's history of compliance with grant requirements in determining whether to approve a grant application.
-Additional criteria will be specified in the RFA. - k) The Department must, before grants are awarded, provide copies of all grant applications to the Quality of Life Board, receive and review the Board's recommendations and comments, and consult with the Board regarding the grants.
-(Section 21.8 of the Act).
+Application revisions may include, but are not limited to, adjusting the budget or adjusting the scope of work. - i) The grant review will include specific objectives within each of the following criteria: - 1) Design and implementation of the grant project (e.g., target audience, summary, measurement strategies); - 2) Scope of Work Overall goals and objectives (e.g., alignment with grant guidelines, realistic goals, objectives fully and completely stated, and measurement tactics clearly articulated for each objective); - 3) Timeline (e.g., detailed, realistic and feasible; anticipated obstacles described with strategies to overcome); and - 4) Budget detail and justification (e.g., complete and precise, likely to lead to accomplishment of objectives). - j) Applicants will be notified as to whether the grant application is approved, eligible for resubmission, or denied.

+- k) In addition to the scoring rubric, and based on the particular grant requirements, the Department may consider factors such as geographic need, the ability to serve special populations, and the grantee's history of compliance with grant requirements in determining whether to approve a grant application.
+Additional criteria will be specified in the RFA. - The Department must, before grants are awarded, provide copies of all grant applications to the Quality of Life Board, receive and review the Board's recommendations and comments, and consult with the Board regarding the grants (Section 21.8 of the Act).